Kruthin-Raj/SkillBridge/README.md

 Deliberate gaps, roughly in the order the timeline expects them:

-- Search and tag filtering on the browse page
+- Tag filtering and advanced search filters on the Browse page
-- A reviews UI — the API works, the screen does not exist
-- A dashboard of your own listings, bids and gigs
 - Pagination (every list is capped at 50 rows)
 - Rate limiting on `request-otp`
 - Automated tests